Date(s) - 11/10/2018 - 11/11/2018

 Foot care and Hygiene on the trail

 Day One: 10:00 AM - Pack shake down at Trail Head and have a quick Leave No Trace Class.
-We will begin hiking on the Appalachian Trail and make our ascent up to Cowrock Mountain or (Preachers Rock) where we will have a amazing view.
+We will begin hiking on the Chattooga River Trail and make our way to our campsite right along the Chattooga River where we will have a amazing view.

-We will hike approximately 5 miles and have lunch at Millers Gap.
+We will hike approximately 5 miles and have a few short breaks.
 On the way to camp we will filter water and assess our packs.

 By 3:00 PM we will find a campsite and start setting up camp